JerrymiahPM/Intro-to-Roblox-Hacking/Intro.md

 # 💻 Roblox Game Hacking

-Have you every wanted to get into Roblox exploiting/hacking?
+Have you ever wanted to get into Roblox exploiting/hacking?
 Well, look no further, this is a full guide to Roblox exploiting.
 In this guide, you will learn a lot about roblox and roblox exploiting.

-### Lets Begin!
+### Let's Begin!

 First off, the prerequisites (WE EXPECTED YOU TO KNOW THE FOLLOWING)
 - Have a brain